abbyadanger/ad/public/docs/minimal.md

 To me ... less will **always** be more.

 It took me too long to realize that most people will be reading the blog in a mobile browser, on their phone.
-I neglected to even think about this
+I neglected to even think about this since I'm always developing a big screen .... and then I'm also testing on a big screen.

-Before
+So now I test on small and big screen.

+That's when I realized that this part of the blog looked SO bad.
+Too much text.
+Too scrunched together.
+So unnecessary.
+Why is there sooooo much info on this screen?

 After